 Apache Kafka hands-on: synchronized communications between platforms

 If you’re in a hybrid online/offline business, possibly spread across multiple platforms, then probably one of your most significant challenges is the complexity of your software ecosystem.
-Managing multiple software solutions, coming from different providers, and with independent lifecycles, can have a significant impact on how (and whether) your business functions.
+Managing multiple software solutions coming from different providers and with independent lifecycles can have a significant impact on how (and whether) your business functions.

-In this case, you might need solutions to simplify your ecosystem, either by reducing the number of its components, or by better integrating/synchronizing them.
+In this case, you might need solutions to simplify your ecosystem, either by reducing the number of its components or by better integrating/synchronizing them.

-With this article, we discuss how we optimized online/offline data flows and processes with Apache Kafka.
+In this article, we discuss how we optimized online/offline data flows and processes with Apache Kafka.

 Basic intro to Kafka

-Kafka is a data store, optimized for ingesting and processing streaming data in real-time.
+Kafka is a data store optimized for ingesting and processing streaming data in real-time.
 With data that’s generated and sent at the same time by thousands of data sources, Kafka can handle the influx and process it sequentially and incrementally.